 M1 Finance’s Account Opening Bonus

-Earn a transfer bonus of up to $2,500 when you open a new M1 Finance account and initiate an account transfer within 60 days.
+Earn a transfer bonus of up to $2,500 when you open a M1 Finance account as a new investor and initiate an account transfer within 60 days.
 You’ll earn your bonus based on the following transfer thresholds:

-To qualify for the bonus, your new M1 Finance account type must match your old account type — for example, transferring a taxable account to another taxable account.
-The offer isn’t valid on ACH deposits, wire transfers, or direct 401(k) rollovers.
+This offer isn’t valid on ACH deposits, wire transfers, or direct 401(k) rollovers, and your new M1 Finance account type must match your old account type — for example, transferring a taxable account to another taxable account.
 Expect to receive payment within 90 days once the transfer is received.

 Betterment’s Account Opening Bonus